thegodone/molds-branch/trunk/doc/README.txt

 ==============================================================================
 CARRY OUT MolDS:
-   In the "src" directory in the MolDS package.
+   After the compile, in the "src" directory,
    $ ./MolDS.out < input.in
+   or
+   $ ./MolDS.out input.in

 ==============================================================================
 SAMPLE and TEST